Home Food History What’s the Difference Between Sprinkles and Jimmies on Ice Cream?

 Now, I don’t know if you’ve ever noticed, but chocolate jimmies (or sprinkles) taste only vaguely of chocolate.
 They are mostly sugar, corn starch, and a bit of fat.
 Some cocoa powder is thrown in for a nice brown color.

 The Dutch have a version of these called Hageslag.
 They like to put them on buttered bread.
 In the Netherlands, they are crazy for hagelsag sandwiches and eat over 700,000 of them a day.
-Unlike chocolate jimmies, hageslag have flavor.
+Unlike chocolate jimmies, hageslag has flavor.
 To make them, they make chocoate in into a past by adding powdered sugar.
-If this sounds chocolate cake icing, well, that’s pretty much what it is.
+If this sounds like chocolate cake icing, well, that’s pretty much what it is.

 Sprinkles Versus Jimmies